 About The Beijing Center for Chinese Studies

-Since 1998, The Beijing Center for Chinese Studies (TBC) has provided the world an unprecedented education about China.
+The Beijing Center for Chinese Studies (TBC) has provides the world with an unprecedented education about China.
 You and others from across the country and the globe will travel to Beijing to learn about and experience both the immense transformations and rich traditional cultures of China.
 TBC combines intensive course studies, opportunities for immersion, and academic excursions across the country to give you a well-rounded understanding of China.
-For more details, visit TBC's Website at: www.thebeijingcenter.org

 The Beijing Center campus is located at Beijing University of International Business and Economics (UIBE) in the Chaoyang district of Beijing.
 The campus is centrally located and provides easy access to the Metro Line and most areas in the city.
 It is a 25-minute taxi ride to the airport, a 15-minute taxi ride to downtown, and a 10-minute taxi ride to major shopping centers.
 On campus, there is a 24-hour medical clinic, four cafeterias, restaurants, and many indoor and outdoor athletic facilities; many restaurants, bars, markets and other types of shops also are within walking distance.